Alfresco/docs-alfresco/insight-engine/latest/config/manual-shards.md

     > **Note:** These properties can also be configured via a JMX client or using the subsystem properties to reference the composite beans.

-    Some important things to know:

-* If the host, port, or URL is missing, the subsystem default values (the ones set for a single index) will be used.
-* Make sure that the hosts are in the correct order.
+> **Note:** If the host, port, or URL is missing, the subsystem default values (the ones set for a single index) will be used.
+Ensure the hosts are in the correct order.
 This is because Solr assumes that the shards are located on node 1, etc. as defined in the above list when generating queries.
-* At query time, a Solr core is selected at random to do the distribution of all shards, again, selected at random.
+At query time, a Solr core is selected at random to do the distribution of all shards, again, selected at random.